 Financial counselors are available to discuss your options and offer guidance in the financial planning of your medical care or services.
 Contact a Financial Counselor at the Patient Estimate Program at (844) 678-6831 or [email protected].

-Self-pay patients may also qualify for financial assistance through eligibility for government programs or our charity care assistance.
-If you wish to seek financial assistance, please complete a financial assistance application using the UCSF Health Patient Financial Assistance Portal.
+If UCSF Patient Financial Services have advised you to apply for financial assistance, please complete a financial assistance application using the UCSF Health Patient Financial Assistance Portal.
 Those with a family income at or below 400 percent of federal poverty guidelines generally qualify for 100 percent assistance.
 An Application for Charity Assistance should be completed after services are rendered and is not a substitute for insurance or a guarantee of future services

 100% Charity Assistance Income Level

 Elective procedures require a deposit prior to service, unless the patient is eligible for financial assistance.
 If you need to make a deposit or arrange a payment before an elective procedure, please call Financial Counseling at (415) 353-1966.
 If you wish to make payment arrangements, or apply for financial assistance for an outstanding statement balance, please call Patient Financial Services at (866) 433-4035.